blaenk/blaenk.github.io/provider/posts/terminal-customization.markdown

 * toc

-**Update**: I have changed my prompt to be multiline.
-All that has changed is that the ➜ is on its own line.

 A while back I switched over to [zsh](http://en.wikipedia.org/wiki/Z_shell) as my shell and used [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) to get up and running quickly.
 I barely used any of the features it provided, so I recently decided to do away with it and get zsh setup from scratch.
 At the same time I decided it'd be a good idea to do the same for [urxvt](http://en.wikipedia.org/wiki/Rxvt-unicode).
 These initiatives had the consequence that I ended up completely redoing the way I maintained my dotfiles which had the effect of greatly improving my overall setup.

 Before I go any further I'd like to point out that all of the things that I'll talk about in this post are available in my [dotfiles](https://github.com/blaenk/dots) repository.
 I'll make an effort to link to the relevant individual files from the repository for each topic I cover.
 Here is the end result: